Wormhole restrictions from quantum energy inequalities: Discussion

 The third possibility is that the geodesics passing through the wormhole are not achronal.
-As we discussed, ANEC can be violated in this case.
-However, those `long' wormholes do not allow for causality violations and they are not much use for interstellar travel.
-In the case of those wormholes such as the one described in Ref.~\cite{Maldacena:2018gjk}, quantum energy inequalities (QEIs) can provide restrictions.
-We discussed restrictions from null QEIs and presented a new result in the case of the double smeared null energy condition (DSNEC).
-It seems that DNSEC could provide further restrictions to the length of long wormholes but more work is required to verify that.
+As~was discussed, the ANEC can be violated in this case.
+However, those `long' wormholes do not allow for causality violations, and they are not much use for interstellar travel.
+In~the case of those wormholes, such as the one described in Ref.~\cite{Maldacena:2018gjk}, quantum energy inequalities (QEIs) can provide restrictions.
+This paper discussed restrictions from null QEIs and presented a new result in the case of the double smeared null energy condition (DSNEC).
+It seems that the DNSEC could provide further restrictions to the length of long wormholes, but more work is required to verify~that.

 A significant obstacle is that the QEIs used are all for Minkowski spacetime.
-In the case of timelike ones, a bound that incorporates curvature exists \cite{Kontou:2014tha} so an application is possible if technically challenging.
-In the case of the DSNEC, while there is a way to incorporate curvature, such an explicit bound has not been derived yet.
+In~the case of timelike ones, a~bound that incorporates curvature exists~\cite{Kontou:2014tha}, so an application is possible, albiet technically challenging.
+In~the case of the DSNEC, while there is a way to incorporate curvature, such an explicit bound has not been derived yet.
 It would be of interest to examine wormhole solutions with such bounds on curved spacetimes.
-Finally, QEIs for self-interacting fields do not exist except for two-dimensions (see Sec.~\ref{sub:QEIs} for references).
-Such bounds might differ significantly from the ones used and as wormhole solutions often utilize self-interacting quantum fields the results are unknown.
+Finally, QEIs for self-interacting fields do not exist, except for in two dimensions (see Section~\ref{sub:QEIs} for references).
+Such bounds might differ significantly from the ones used, and as wormhole solutions often utilize self-interacting quantum fields, this means that the results are~unknown.